 Transactions secured by the margin are subject to risks.
-They allow to open a position worth more than the value of funds held by the Client in the account, so if the trading of the underlying instrument changes for the worse from the point of view of the investor, the investor may incur severe losses, including a loss of the amount more than the margin.
-If the Margin Level ratio drops below a certain value specified in the Terms and Conditions of the transaction system, OANDA TMS may close some or all open positions on the Client's account.
+They allow to open a position worth more than the value of the account, so if the trading of the underlying instrument changes for the worse from the point of view of the investor, the investor may incur severe losses, including a loss of the amount of the margin.
+If the Margin Level ratio drops below a certain value specified in the Terms and

+Conditions of the transaction system, TMS Brokers may close some or all open positions on the Client's account.

-Detailed rules of closing Client's positions by OANDA TMS are specified in the individual regulations for the services.
+Detailed rules of closing Client's positions by TMS Brokers are specified in the individual regulations for the services.